Skip to main content

 Bayon Temple and the Faces of Avalokiteshvara

 Visit the enigmatic Bayon temple at the heart of Angkor Thom, where 216 serene stone faces gaze outward from 54 towers, creating one of the ancient world's most distinctive monuments.
-Built in the late 12th century by King Jayavarman VII as his capital's centrepiece, the faces likely represent the bodhisattva Avalokiteshvara, embodying compassionate Buddhist philosophy.
-The temple's unique design features three levels, with bas-relief galleries depicting historical events and daily life in 12th-century Cambodia.
-The central sanctuary rises 43 metres, with massive stone faces watching over all cardinal directions.
-The temple's symbolism reflects the transition from Hinduism to Mahayana Buddhism characterising Jayavarman VII's reign.
+Built in the late 12th century by King Jayavarman VII as his capital's centerpiece, the faces likely represent the bodhisattva Avalokiteshvara, embodying compassionate Buddhist philosophy.
+The temple's design features three levels, with bas-relief galleries depicting historical events and daily life in 12th-century Cambodia.
+The central sanctuary rises 43 meters, with massive stone faces watching over all cardinal directions.
+The temple's symbolism reflects the transition from Hinduism to Mahayana Buddhism.
+Pro tip: Photograph Bayon's famous faces during late afternoon (3pm-4pm) when golden sidelight creates dramatic shadows accentuating the enigmatic smiles and facial features--the soft directional light reveals three-dimensional depth impossible to capture during harsh midday sun that flattens the stone faces.

 Stone corridor within Angkor temple showing the covered gallery architecture with columns and carved doorways creating dramatic perspective